-The allocation of the cost of leasehold properties between land and buildings has been determined by Colliers International (HK) Ltd (which is an independent firm of professional valuers).
+The allocation of the cost of leasehold properties between land and buildings has been determined by an independent firm of professional valuers.

 Fully depreciated assets still in use are retained in the financial statements.

 The gain or loss arising on disposal or retirement of an item of property, plant and equipment is determined as the difference between the sales proceeds and the carrying amounts of the asset and is recognised in profit or loss.